Information Capacity: Evaluating the Efficiency of Large Language Models via Text Compression: Results

 \subsubsection{Pretraining Data}

 Another important factor in information capacity is the pretraining data.
-Table \ref{tab:pretrain_data} demonstrates the impact of pretraining dataset size on information capacity across three datasets: Mixed text, FinePDFs-en \citep{finepdfs}, and Ch-FineWeb-Edu \citep{fineweb-edu-ch}.
-With the increase in the pretraining dataset size, the conditional entropy of the next token predicted by LLMs consistently decreases, and the information capacity grows correspondingly.
+Table~\ref{tab:pretrain_data} demonstrates the impact of pretraining dataset size on information capacity across three datasets: Mixed text, FinePDFs-en \citep{finepdfs}, and Ch-FineWeb-Edu \citep{fineweb-edu-ch}.
+With the increase in the pretraining dataset size, the NLL of the next token predicted by LLMs consistently decreases, and the information capacity grows correspondingly.
 For the TinyLlama-1.1B model \citep{zhang2024tinyllamaopensourcesmalllanguage}, the gain in information capacity resulting from additional pretraining with 0.5T tokens exhibits no consistent trend.
-The additional pretraining from 0.5T tokens to 1T tokens and from 2T tokens to 2.5T tokens leads to a significant reduction in conditional entropy and thus a remarkable increase in information capacity, while others only bring slight gains.
+The additional pretraining from 0.5T tokens to 1T tokens and from 2T tokens to 2.5T tokens leads to a significant NLL reduction and thus a remarkable increase in information capacity, while others only bring slight gains.
 These results are consistent across datasets and are presumably caused by the quality variation among different portions of the pretraining data.
 Additionally, Qwen2 \citep{yang2024qwen2technicalreport} and Qwen2.5 \citep{qwen2025qwen25technicalreport} share identical model architecture, and the key difference for the base model under evaluation lies in the pretraining data.
 Qwen2.5's pretraining dataset consists of about 18T tokens, with a significant increase from Qwen2's 7T tokens.
-This increase in pretraining data only provides a slight information capacity gain, showing that additional training brings diminishing returns when the model has already been trained on sufficient high-quality data.
+This increase in pretraining data only provides a slight information capacity gain, showing that additional training brings diminishing returns when the model has already been trained on sufficient high-quality data, which is also observed in previous studies on sub-optimal scaling \citep{scalingdataconstrained,chen-etal-2025-revisiting}.